 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.

 One of my favorite credit card perks that I’ve used over and over again is the Hyatt free night certificate.
-It’s pretty easy to get your hands on free night certificates for Hyatt properties with the World of Hyatt card and all of the other free night promotions offered by Hyatt.
+It’s pretty easy to get your hands on free night certificates for Hyatt properties with the World of Hyatt Card and all of the other free night promotions offered by Hyatt.

 But what are the best ways to use these free night awards?

-This article will show you all of the possibilities for using your free night awards for Hyatt category 4 hotels.
-For some properties, I’ll also highlight the value and some of the strong points that make some of these properties worth visiting.
+This comprehensive article will show you all of the possibilities for using your free night awards for Hyatt category 4 hotels.
+I’ll also highlight the value and some of the strong points that make some of these properties worth visiting.

-The World of Hyatt card is one of the best hotel credit cards available since it comes with a great sign-up bonus, great bonus category earning, and the opportunity for free nights.
+The World of Hyatt Card is one of the best hotel credit cards available since it comes with a great sign-up bonus, strong bonus category earning, and the opportunity for free nights.
 It’s also one of the best hotel cards for climbing your way up the elite status tiers for Hyatt.
 You can read our full detailed review here.

 - Bonus earning:

 - 4X spent with your card at Hyatt hotels, including participating restaurants and spas

 - 2X on local transit and commuting, including taxis, mass transit, tolls and ride-share services